Links

 http://www.luftwaffe.no

-Olve has compiled a very good Luftwaffe site.
-This page has a bit of everything, including loss lists, OOB, photos, and more.
+Olve has compiled a very good Luftwaffe site with a bit of everything, including loss lists, orders of battle, photographs, colour profiles of various Luftwaffe aircraft types, and much more.

 Tormod Christiansen - Ju 88 in Norway